Introduction

 Activate the Theme

-That should also create a .gitmodules file in the repo root.
+That also creates a .gitmodules file in the repository root.

 It should look roughly like this: